The Difference Between Complex & Simple Carbohydrates

-A combination of simple and complex carbohydrates is what gives you the fuel you need to keep you ticking over; or most of it at least.
-The biggest difference between them, most of the time, is how the act.
-This goes for how they are consumed too, of course.
+A combination of simple and complex carbohydrates is what gives you the fuel you need to keep you ticking over, or most of it at least.
+The biggest difference between them, most of the time, is how they act.
+This goes for how they are consumed, too, of course.

 It all comes down to how the body reacts to them and turns them into useable resources that we need to keep us going.

 Let’s start with simple carbs.
 These are the smaller chains of the two.
 What does that mean?
 They’re easier to deal with because they’re less complex (or more simplistic).
 They come from things like fruit and sugars, as well as pretty much anything else sweet.
 The human body is able to break down these things rapidly, and that’s where some of the issues lie.
 (This applies to both natural and refined sugars too).

 Firstly, they cause a spike in blood sugar.
 That means that you get a little hyperactive a lot of the time.
 After that, the fall in blood sugar.
 That’s where we feel a bit of a crash.
 Worse still, we get hungry again.
 This is one of the easiest ways to lead yourself to overeat and getting even more of these simple carbs to satisfy your craving, causing the cycle to repeat.